Evan-Moss/pdiot/PDIoT-notes.md

 ### Testing BLE communication

-We recommend using the excellent Nordic nRF Connect app for BLE debugging.
+We recommend using the Nordic nRF Connect app for BLE debugging.
 This allows you to see the services provided by your BLE device, stream data from notifications and log it to a file. [https://www.nordicsemi.com/eng/Products/Nordic-mobile-Apps/nRF-Connect-for-mobile-previously-called-nRF-Master-Control-Panel](https://www.nordicsemi.com/eng/Products/Nordic-mobile-Apps/nRF-Connect-for-mobile-previously-called-nRF-Master-Control-Panel)

 Try loading the supplied **mbed-os-example-ble-BatteryLevel\_NRF52\_DK.hex** BLE example.
 This will send fake battery level values, for testing the Bluetooth communication.